The role of multiple images and model priors in measuring $H_0$ from supernova Refsdal in galaxy cluster MACS J1149.5+2223: grale time delay predictions

 \subsection{Illustrating agMSD and MpD in grale reconstructions}

 We will demonstrate the presence and effect of agMSD and MpD using our \grale~maps.
-Figure~\ref{denxparam} shows the cross-section of the $\kappa$ density maps taken along the line connecting \grale~predicted positions of SX, and S1.
+The vertical axis of Figure~\ref{denxparam} shows the values of the $\kappa$ density maps taken along the line connecting \grale~predicted positions of SX, and S1.
 The line is parametrized by the $\Delta$RA coordinate, with respect to the center of the cluster.
+We call this and similar curves cross-sections, as they are one dimensional cuts through two dimensional surfaces, in this case, the $\kappa$ surface.
 The pink curves show the BFsubset maps, while the blue lines show the HRsubset.
 As expected, all the \grale~curves follow the same general trend, for example, all show the presence of the galaxy at $\Delta$RA$\approx -7$\as, which creates the S1-S4 quad.
 But because \hres~maps have Plummer spheres with smaller widths (i.e., higher spatial resolution), they have a sharper density peak associated with that galaxy.

 The five black curves in Figure~\ref{denxparam} show publicly available reconstructions: parametric models by Sharon et al., Keeton et al., Glafic team, CATS team, and free-form hybrid model by Diego et al., along a line connecting observed SX and S1 Refsdal images.
-These models show less dispersion than \grale~because they assume specific functional forms for the mass distributions of the galaxy and cluster components, which eliminate many degenerate mass models. \grale~reconstructions do not have such assumptions, and so \grale~curves show a fuller range of density distributions allowed by the multiple images.
+These models show less dispersion than \grale~because they assume specific functional forms for the mass distributions of the galaxy and cluster components, which artificially eliminate many degenerate mass models. \grale~reconstructions do not have such assumptions, and so \grale~curves show a fuller range of density distributions allowed by the multiple images.
 The realistic range of mass distributions probably lies somewhere between these two types of models: on one hand, some \grale~models are likely to be astrophysically implausible, but on the other, parametric models are too restrictive, and likely do not account for the complexity of mass distribution in lenses, especially in merging, far-from-relaxed galaxy clusters, such as MACS J1149.

+In Figure~\ref{denxsec} the pink curves (left panel) show the 67 maps of the BFsubset, while the blue curves (right panel) show the 59 maps of the HRsubset.
+When dealing with mass maps related to each other by more than one degeneracy, and especially when these degeneracies are approximate, it can be difficult to ascribe differences in maps to specific degeneracies.
+Here we present what we consider to be a very reasonable interpretation, while acknowledging that other combinations of degeneracies are also possible.